playframework/playframework/documentation/manual/working/commonGuide/configuration/ThreadPools.md

 @[my-context-usage](code/ThreadPools.scala)

 In this case, we are using Akka to create the `ExecutionContext`, but you could also easily create your own `ExecutionContext`s using Java executors, or the Scala fork join thread pool, for example.
+Play provides `play.libs.concurrent.CustomExecutionContext` and `play.api.libs.concurrent.CustomExecutionContext` that can be used to create your own execution contexts.

 To configure this Akka execution context, you can add the following configuration to your `application.conf`:

 @[my-context-config](code/ThreadPools.scala)